telefonicaid/kafnus/doc/03_operational_guide.md

 ## ⚠️ 6.
 Common Issues & Fixes

 - **Connector won't start**
-  Check plugin path and JARs under `kafnus-connect/plugins/`.
+  Check plugins are available in `kafnus-connect`.
 - **Port conflicts**
   Ensure no other service is using ports 9092, 8083, 1026, 1883, 5432, 27017.
 - **Network not found**